donsparo427-ai/time/Sources/Time/Documentation.docc/Terminology.md

     In **Time**, a fixed value has *granularity*, which is the degree of specificity of the value.
 A `Fixed<Month>` only contains information about the era, year, and month.
 A `Fixed<Minute>` contains information about the era, year, month, hour, and minute.
 - term Floating: A "floating" value can refer to many potential values on a calendar.
 While "February 2024" is a `Fixed<Month>`, "February" itself is a *floating* value and can refer to any number of potential February values from different years.
 - term Formatting: The process of transforming a value into a human-readable form, typically a `String`.
+- term Full: A "full week" is a week that is entirely contained within the parent value.
+For example, the first "full week" of January 2024 was the week of January 7th (assuming a region where weeks start on Sunday).
+The last "full week" of 2024 is the week of December 22nd.
+- term Overlapping: An "overlapping" week is one that is some-or-entirely contained within the parent value.
+For example, the first "overlapping week" of January 2024 was the week starting on December 31, 2023.
+This also implies that the last "overlapping week" of 2023 was the same week.
 - term Parsing: The process of transforming a human-readable `String` into a value.
 - term Region: A region in the **Time** package is the combination of a specific calendar, locale, and time zone.